Manage instance

 -

-While a default monitoring dashboard is provided, you can customize dashboards according to your monitoring needs.
-For more details, refer to Management > Monitoring > How-to Guides > Use Dashboards.
+While a default monitoring dashboard is provided, you can customize it as needed.
+For more information, refer to Use dashboard.

 Hard reboot instance